pglen/spellcrypt/README.md

    uses plain text intermediary, it is can be deployed seamlessly into any context, including email, text message, document or attachment.

+ System Requirements:

+  o Python 2.x or Python 3.x  (works on both) o PyGObject and dependencies

 ## Screen Shot:

   The screen shot below shows a text file loaded into the top window.
 The middle window shows the encrypted text after pressing the 'Encrypt' button.
 The 'Decrypt' feature allows verification of text, and the 'Check' button compares the top edit box text with the button box text.

   The encrypted content than can be copied from the middle window into an email / document or any transmission.